-Pediatric Epstein-Barr Virus (Herpesvirus 4)
+Pediatric Epstein-Barr virus (EBV or herpesvirus 4)

-What is Pediatric Epstein-Barr Virus (Herpesvirus 4)?
+What is pediatric Epstein-Barr virus (EBV or herpesvirus 4)?

 Epstein-Barr virus (also known as herpesvirus 4) is very common.
 Most people become infected with Epstein-Barr virus at some point in their lives – and many will never know they have it.
 This is because the virus can remain dormant in the body, but can reactivate at a later time.
-Epstein-Barr virus can lead to other illnesses, such as mononucleosis (“mono”), especially in children with a weakened immune system.

 • Enlarged spleen